-- Quarterly project updates to the local school system; - Annual financial report; and - Annual evaluation report, encompassing all funding cycles, within 90 days of the end of the grant period.
+- Quarterly project updates;

+- Annual financial reports;

+- A final evaluation, encompassing all funding cycles, within 60 days of the end of the grant period (if the grant is for multiple years).

-Grantees will host at least one site visit during funding cycle.
+In addition, grantees will host at least one site visit per funding cycle.